 However, I personally like the addition of beans because they add thickness (this is why I say not to rinse the beans first, but rather just drain and dump), plus heartiness.
 Annnnnd, they help stretch the beef to feed more people, which in my opinion, is always a bonus.

 This really is a quintessential chili recipe, and making it in the crockpot makes it perfect for everything from a slow Sunday, the best game day crockpot recipe, or an easy weekday dinner (bonus: it makes great leftovers for lunch and freezes well).
+And for another chili to try, my crockpot white chicken chili is the lighter, creamy chicken version that’s won multiple chili cook-offs!

-Welcome To My Kitchen!
-Let’s Make Slow Cooker Beef Chili
+Welcome To My Kitchen, Let’s Make Slow Cooker Beef Chili

 Jump to Recipe Instructions